-The trading results for the financial year to 31 December 2020 and the company's financial position at the end of that year are shown in the attached financial statements.
-These results reflect the impact Covid had on the operations of the company where all activities ceased during the initial lockdown and then limited activities returned in accordance with government guidelines.
+The trading results for the financial year to 31 December 2021 and the company's financial position at the end of that year are shown in the attached financial statements.
+These results reflect the impact Covid had on the operations of the company where activities ceased during lockdowns and then limited activities returned in accordance with government guidelines.